Skip to main content

 Progress is based on a trailing 12-month window.
 Only activity from the last 12 months counts toward tier qualification.
 As older activity passes the 12-month mark, it gradually drops off.

-This means customers need to maintain consistent spending to keep their tier, there's no hard reset, but status naturally adjusts over time.
+This means customers need to maintain consistent spending to keep their tier.
+There's no hard reset, but status naturally adjusts over time.

 By default, each customer's rolling year begins when they first enter the VIP program and are assigned their first tier.
 This means a customer who joins in June has a full 12 months from June to qualify, rather than sharing a window with customers who joined earlier.
 Merchants can optionally switch this to a shared window anchored to the program start date.